Sign in to view assessments and invite other educators

 Select students with different strategies, such as those described in the Activity Narrative, to share later.
 Aim to elicit both key mathematical ideas and a variety of student voices, especially from students who haven’t shared recently.

-If students are not sure how to identify what types of sequences and are, consider asking:
+If students are not sure how to identify what types of sequences

 The purpose of this discussion is to share different ways of using equations to define sequences and highlighting some of the advantages and disadvantages of different methods for identifying what model to use.